SatcherInstitute/health-equity-tracker/README.md

 2. For each service that depends on `/python/<new_package>`, follow instructions at [Adding an internal dependency](#adding-an-internal-dependency)

 To work with the code locally, run `pip install ./python/<package>` from the root project directory.
 If your IDE complains about imports after changing code in `/python`, re-run `pip install ./python/<package>`.

-Note: the `/python` directory has three root-level files that aren't necessary: `main.py`, `requirements.in`, and `requirements.txt`.
-These exist purely so the whole `/python` directory can be deployed as a cloud function, in case people are relying on that for development/quick iteration.
-Due to limitations with cloud functions, these files have to exist directly in the root folder.
-We should eventually remove these.

 ## Adding a new root-level python directory
 Note: generally this should only be done for a new service.
 Otherwise, please add python code to the `python/` directory.